elsewhencode/project-guidelines/README.md

 * Branch out from `develop`

     _why:_
-    >This way, you can make sure that code in master will almost always build without problems, and can be mostly used directly for releases (this might be overkill for many projects).
+    >This way, you can make sure that code in master will almost always build without problems, and can be mostly used directly for releases (this might be overkill for some projects).

 * Never push into `develop` or `master` branch.
 Make a Pull Request.

     _why:_
     > It notifies team members that they have completed a feature.
 It also enables easy peer-review of the code and dedicates forum for discussing the proposed feature

-* Update your `develop` and do a interactive rebase before pushing your feature and making a Pull Request
+* Update your local `develop` branch and do a interactive rebase before pushing your feature and making a Pull Request

     _why:_
     > Rebasing will merge in the requested branch (`master` or `develop`) and apply the commits that you have made locally to the top of the history without creating a merge commit (assuming there were no conflicts).
 Resulting in a nice and clean history. [read more ...](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)